dxzenith/hyperliquid-node/README.md

 - Done for now
 ## Enter as nonroot user (Optional)

-- If you want to again enter as non root user, you can use `du -hs hl`
+- If you want to again enter as non root user, you can use `su - hlnode`

 ## Follow me on X [@ZunXBT](https://x.com/ZunXBT)